douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION_PLAN.md

 B6 — align action scoring with Effect target/branch selection                 COMPLETE B7 — focused compile/test/fix until green                              COMPLETE

-C1 — update durable certification documentation
-C2 — run full unit + integration + simulation regression
+C1 — update durable certification documentation                          COMPLETE C2 — run full unit + integration + simulation regression                  COMPLETE
-C3 — mark Cultivation CERTIFIED and package final patch
+C3 — mark Cultivation CERTIFIED and package final patch                    COMPLETE
 ```

-The exact B checkpoints may be split further if necessary.
-Intermediate WIP changes may intentionally be non-compilable as long as that status is explicit and the next checkpoint resolves it.
+This sequence is retained as a record of how the area was certified.
+The same checkpoint discipline should be reused for other large Human Baseline areas.

 ### B7 focused verification result